 A can of diet coke which is 12 OZ contains aspartame up to 200 milligrams, this contains about 0.8 calories.
 Therefore, aspartame is not calorie free but can better be described as low calorie.

-sweetness of aspartame is 200 times higher than normal sucrose but contains
+The sweetness of aspartame is 200 times higher than normal sucrose but contains fewer calories.

 Some studies have connected aspartame to cancer when used in an extremely high dose.
 The FDA has deemed 50mg of aspartame per day per kg body weight to be safe.